lephleg/nano-node-docker/readme.md

 ### **Install with a specific NANO node image**

 From v4.4 onwards, the Nano node image tag argument is required.
-Please avoid using the `:latest` tag as it is [decomissioned by the Nano Foundation](https://github.com/nanocurrency/nano-node/issues/3182) repositories and it won't be updated anymore.
+Please avoid using the `:latest` tag as it was [decomissioned by the Nano Foundation](https://github.com/nanocurrency/nano-node/issues/3182) repositories and it won't be updated anymore.

 ```
 $ sudo ./setup.sh -t v21.3
 ```

-**Note:** For the mainnet, you are **strongly advised** to stick with the "latest" image tag.
-Do otherwise, only if instructed by the NANO core team.
+**Note:** For the main network, you are **strongly advised** to follow the instructions by the NANO core team about the most optimal image tag.

 ### **Combining installer flags**